On explosions in heavy-tailed branching random walks

-Let $X_i$ be the number of vertices of degree $i$ in the sub-Galton-Watson tree.
+Let $X_i$ be the number of vertices of degree $i$ in the sub-Galton--Watson tree.
 The number of children of the root of $T_Z$ is distributed as

-where $\zeta_{i,1},\zeta_{i,2}, \dots$ are i.i.d. random variables having distribution of a random variable $\zeta_i$.
-In addition the distribution of $\zeta_i$ is given by
+where $\zeta_{i,1},\zeta_{i,2}, \ldots$ are i.i.d. random variables having distribution of a random variable $\zeta_i$.
+In addition, the distribution of $\zeta_i$ is given by

 where $c_i$ is a normalizing constant.
-Note that $\sum_{i\geq 0} X_i = S.$
+Note that $\sum_{i\geq0} X_i = S$.

 For each child of the root in $T'$, repeat the above collapsing procedure.
-It is easily seen that $T'$ itself is a Galton-Watson tree with offspring distribution $\zeta$.
+It is easily seen that $T'$ itself is a Galton--Watson tree with offspring distribution~$\zeta$.
 The moment generating function $G_\zeta(s)$ of $\zeta$ is easily seen to satisfy the functional equation

 Furthermore, the displacement distribution is $W$ conditional on $W > 0$.
-Finally, one can verify that $\E \{ \zeta \} = \infty$.
-More importantly, explosion occurs in $T_\gwd$ if and only if explosion happens in $T'$.
-We have thus reduced the explosion question to one for a new tree in which the expected number of children is infinite, and in which $W$ does not have an atom at zero.
+Finally, one can verify that $\E\{ \zeta\} = \infty$.
+More importantly, explosion occurs in $T_Z$ if and only if explosion happens in $T'$.
+We have thus reduced the explosion question to one for a new tree in which the expected number of children is infinite and in which $W$ does not have an atom at zero.